oracle/aaosl-agda/Slides/presentation.md

 - Proves to a verifier that log advanced from $i$ to $j \geq i$\pause

-- Example: an $AdvProof$ from 7 to 12
+- Example: an advancement proof from 7 to 12
   + enables to construct $\hash\;e_{12}$ given $\hash\;e_{7}$ \pause

 \resizebox{\textwidth}{!}{\begin{tikzpicture}